neurallayer/roboquant.py/README.md

 source .venv/bin/activate
 ```

 You should now be in the virtual environment.
-Ready to install the required packages and build and install roboquant:
+Ready to install the required packages and build/install roboquant:

 ```shell
 pip install -r requirements.txt